UCSB-CCS-CS/F13-CS1L/ProjectOverviews/jtmurphy89.md

 * https://github.com/ucsb-cs-education/ucsb-cijs

 Week 1: I did some recon on what picoc can and can't do.
-See:  insert URL here.
+See:  https://code.google.com/p/picoc/wiki/Adding_native_C_library_functions

-My goal for week 2: TBD
+My goal for week 2: Continued to see what the limitations of picoc were.
+It seems like they're all pretty well documented on the URL above.
+Basically I took most of the labs I did for my CS24 class (which I deemed equivalent to the "Learn C the Hard Way" exercises) and making some minor edits according to the documentation on the picoc website seemed to do the trick.

 ***